wangziqi2013/wangziqi2013.github.io/_posts/2020-05-31-a-robust-main-mem-compression-scheme.markdown

 In the case of a LLC evict, the compression logic is also invoked in parallel to overlap some compression overhead.
 For line fetches, the decompression logic is invoked after the line is read from the memory.

+When a line is evicted from the LLC, if the compressed size is smaller than the original size, but within the hystereses, no relocation is needed, as discussed above.
+If, however, the size reduction is beyond the hystereses, then existing lines and subpages after the target line should be relocated, if such relocation can cause a size reduction of the page.
+The paper actually did not talk much about size reduction, and only simply assumes that the page is compressed once it is fetched from the disk.